Outis09/climate-data-pipeline/README.md

 #### Open-Meteo Extraction Pool

 Limits simultaneous access to Open-Meteo and works with quota-aware deferral to reduce repeated requests after quota exhaustion.
+Includes deferred tasks so that multiple tasks do not hit the API after the quota has been hit, to avoid IP-banning.

 #### NASA POWER Extraction Pool
 Restricts concurrent NASA POWER extraction.

+#### GX Validation Pool
+Restricts conncurent access to GX expectation suites for data validation.
+Locally, multiple tasks can access the suites at the same time.
+However, in GCP, concurrent access leads to task failures, hence the pool.

 #### Task Prioritization
-Current daily ingestion is assigned higher scheduling priority than historical backfills.
+Currently,  daily ingestion is assigned higher scheduling priority than historical backfills.

 This allows large historical requests to run over an extended period without preventing current data from being processed.

 ### Deferrable Operators

-Open-Meteo extraction uses a custom Airflow operator built around Airflow deferral.
+Open-Meteo extraction uses a custom Airflow operator built around Airflow deferral and triggerers.

 When a rate-limit response is detected, the operator identifies the exhausted quota window and defers execution through the Airflow triggerer.